 It is summer, and I do not want to work.
 I do not want to write, read, annotate, wade through criticism, and did I mention write?
 Similarly, I do not want to read about Big Departmental Plans for the Fall, see Back to School posters, or take even one glimpse at IHE or CHE.
 Instead of Academic Batman, solving problems and being productive, I want to be Bruce Wayne.
 Repeat 5,000 times, and you have every blog post that I might have posted over the past week.

-I want the summer that a relative imagines when she said recently, "Oh, summer school's over?
+I want the summer that an acquaintance imagines when she said recently, "Oh, summer school's over?
 You must be glad to have the rest of the summer off."
-This is the same relative who, when I tried to describe what I do besides show up in a classroom for a few hours a week, said, "Writing about literature?
+This is the same person who, when I tried to describe what I do besides show up in a classroom for a few hours a week, said, "Writing about literature?
 You mean . . . like for a book club?"
 What can you say to that?

 a) "Remember when you took English classes in college and had to write papers based on criticism?
 You were quoting from the kind of thing I write."